-During the current recession, many events have buffeted the United States economy, the financial system and the business sector.
-Some of these events were: the failure of brokerage firm Lehman Brothers, the forced merger of the brokerage firm Bear Stearns, the governmental bailout of insurance giant AIG, the government takeover of both Fannie Mae and Freddie Mac (the largest holders of residential mortgages in the United States), the merger of Bank of America with Merrill Lynch and Countrywide (the third largest holder of residential mortgages in the United States), the forced merger of Wachovia Bank with Wells Fargo Bank, the takeover in 2009 of over 25 banks by the FDIC, governmental financial assistance provided to United States automakers, the eventual bankruptcy of Chrysler Corporation and the potential bankruptcy of General Motors, and historic write downs of mortgages held by banks.
-These events have exposed the financial system to increased risks and decreased consumer confidence.
+During this recession many events have buffeted the United States economy, particularly the financial system and the business sector.
+These events include, among others: the failure of brokerage firm Lehman Brothers; the forced merger of the brokerage firm Bear Stearns; the governmental bailout of insurance giant AIG; the government takeover of both Fannie Mae and Freddie Mac (the largest holders of residential mortgages in the United States); the merger of Bank of America with Countrywide (the third largest holder of residential mortgages in the United States); the forced merger of Wachovia Bank; the takeovers of over 69 banks by the FDIC in 2009; governmental financial assistance provided to United States automakers; the bankruptcies of Chrysler Corporation and General Motors; and historic write downs of mortgages held by banks.
+These factors have exposed the financial system to increased risks and decreased consumer confidence.

-In response to the turmoil in the financial markets and to help bolster the financial system and the economy, the United States government, through the Federal Reserve and Treasury, adopted many measures.
-Some of these measures were: two financial stimulus packages, enactment of The Troubled Asset Relief Program to provide capital to financial institutions, reductions to the Federal Funds Rate to a range of 0.00 percent to 0.25 percent, and enactment of the Emergency Economic Stabilization Act.
-These actions and any future actions will take time to produce positive results.
+In response to the turmoil in the financial markets and to help bolster the financial system and the economy, the United States government, through the Federal Reserve and Treasury, has adopted many measures.
+These measures include among others, two financial stimulus packages, enactment of the Troubled Asset Relief Program (TARP) to provide capital to financial institutions, reduction of the Federal Funds Rate to a range of 0.00% to 0.25%, and enactment of the Emergency Economic Stabilization Act.
+The impact of these actions and future actions will take time to produce positive results.